kabochi/armips/Readme.txt

 3.2  Comments

-Both ; and // are supported for comments.
+Both ; and // are supported for comments by default.
+If you require compatibility with a program that uses something else, a custom comment marker may be specified by using the .comment directive:

+  .comment #
+  # Now comments begin with hash/pound signs, and ; does
+  # nothing special.

 3.3  Labels